ValentinFunk/Pointshop2-Docs/installation.rst

 Restart your server and press F3 to open the menu.
 You can find all settings under the "Management" tab.

+If you don't see "Management" tab you either don't have administration addon or you are not admin.

+If you already have addon such as ULX go to your server's console.
+You can access XGUI with either "!menu" chat command or ``xgui`` console command.
+I suggest binding XGUI to any key for quick access.
+Use ``bind x xgui`` in console to bind command.
+Replace x with your key.
+If you don't have such addon installed download ULX and ULib from Github or add those to your server's workshop collection.
+To add yourself as admin type ``ulx adduser *your name* superadmin``.

 Advanced Configuration
 ----------------------